ftjuh/I2Cwrapper/README.md

 2. **Firmware modules** which implement the actual functionality of the target device, e.g. controlling stepper and/or servo motors, or reading sensors.
    - Modules exist as separate **include files**, e.g. [`ServoI2C_firmware.h`](https://github.com/ftjuh/I2Cwrapper/blob/main/firmware/ServoI2C_firmware.h), and are **selected** for compilation via the [`firmware_modules.h`](https://github.com/ftjuh/I2Cwrapper/blob/main/firmware/firmware_modules.h) file.
    - Modules don't have to worry about the I2C overhead but can **concentrate on what's important**: interpreting and reacting to the controller device's commands and requests.
+   - A module's main job is to **interpret and react to commands** passed to them from the controller through the firmware framework.
    - Modules can "inject" their code at different places in the firmware (e.g. setup, main loop, command interpreter), so that there is a **high degree of flexibility**.

 The other two basic components are for the **I2C controller's side**: